 Strategies to persuade contacts to share data

 As the scope of targeted online advertising narrows, marketing heads must persuade consumers to share their data willingly.
-Additionally, they must efficiently handle acquiring and managing this first-party data.
+Additionally, they must efficiently acquire and manage this first-party data.

 Google has issued salvation to digital advertisers, saying it won't scrap technology that tracks web-browsing habits.
 However, this relief could be fleeting and doesn't reduce the immediate need for your organisation to persuade potential and current customers to voluntarily share their data on preferences and behaviour (first-party data).